 Data Determines Destiny: How Performance Enablement, Used in the Right Way, Can Change a Business

 In the digital age, data determines results.
 Case in point, the New York Times has a recent report on errors in increasingly complex computer chips.
 Such errors can lead to serious issues, such as the Facebook and Twitter outages from 2021.
 When circuits, and the tiny components that comprise them, have even minor malfunctions, the results can be quite impactful in such an interconnected age.
+Performance enablement is one way of thinking about the role of data.

 The point here is obvious–bad inputs lead to lackluster, and sometimes dysfunctional, outputs.
 In the realm of hardware, misfiring switches can create outages, while in workforce operations, bad data likewise leads to productivity lags, lost opportunities, and other kinds of wasted effort and time.